MONICA-Project/WristbandGwMqttEmulator/README.md

 This repository contains an application that emulates the behaviour of the Wristband Gateway (GW) that has been used in the MONICA project.
-Differently from the first version of the Wristband GW (which uses [REST protocol](https://en.wikipedia.org/wiki/Representational_state_transfer)), this application has been configured to send wristband messages by using the [MQTT protocol](http://mqtt.org/).
+Differently from the first version of the Wristband GW (which uses [REST protocol](https://en.wikipedia.org/wiki/Representational_state_transfer)), this application has been configured to generate wrisband postions and send wristband messages by using the [MQTT protocol](http://mqtt.org/).

 The application generates wristband positions according to a 2-D Gaussian distribution centered in a specific position, provided as input and expressed in terms of latitude and longitude, and a 2-D covariance matrix, whose main parameters can be provided as input too.